 When I read this description, before we actually got to the gardens, I got equally intrigued and worried.

-I know that the architecture of Japanese gardens always follows philosophical meanings, and this is one of the elements that makes me love them so much, but since we were about to visit them with the children, I worried this more meaningful aspect could be overpowering and might make the visit frustrating for us and plain boring for the kids.
+I know that the architecture of Japanese gardens always follows philosophical meanings, and this is one of the elements that makes me love them so much.
+However, since we were about to visit them with the children, I worried this more meaningful aspect could be overpowering and might make the visit frustrating for us and plain boring for the kids.

 Thankfully, my worries were misplaced: the meaning behind the garden can still be grasped by the adults while walking around holding hands with little people and the kids liked being outdoors, surrounded by such beautiful colours, oblivious of the life questions running circles in their parents minds.